-The National Environmental Health Association (NEHA) and Dining Safety Alliance (DSA) have received funding to study jurisdictional restaurant scoring and violation variance.
+The National Environmental Health Association (NEHA) and Dining Safety Alliance (DSA) have partnered to study jurisdictional restaurant scoring and violation variance.
 We are collectively introducing Kaylan Celestin.

 Kaylan Celestin is a Project Specialist in the Program and Partnership Development team at NEHA and will be the lead on the project.
 Kaylan holds a Master’s in Public Health from the SUNY Upstate Medical School.
 She has spent her career working for both local and federal government.
 Including; the Center’s for Disease Control and Prevention, the Department of Health and Human Services, the Department of Veteran Affairs, and Onondaga County Health Department.
 Kaylan’s expertise is in health communication and building stakeholder relationships.
 Kaylan has been, and will be, working with Dr. Harlan Stueven, Executive Director and Founder of Dining Safety Alliance.